matter-labs/zksync-web-era-docs/docs/reference/concepts/hyperscaling.md

 Hyperchains can be developed and permissionlessly deployed by anyone.
 However, to remain trusted and fully interoperable, each Hyperchain must be powered by the same zkEVM engine available on the ZK Stack (and currently powering the first hyperchain, zkSync Era).
 All the ZKP circuits will thus remain 100% identical, letting Hyperchains fully inherit their security from L1, no matter who deployed them.
 This ensures zero additional trust/security assumptions.

 Hyperchains will be implemented following the modular approach – using the ZK Stack developers can individually pick different components of their blockchains or implement their own ones (except the zkEVM core, for the reasons explained above).
-See [Modularity: Hyperchain Customisation](#modularity-hyperchain-customization) below for more details.
+See [Modularity: Hyperchain Customization](#modularity-hyperchain-customization) below for more details.

 ### How Hyperbridges work

 The Hyperbridge itself will be a set of smart contracts, verifying Merkle proofs of the transactions happening on other chains.
 The original asset is locked in the shared bridge contract on L1.
 This means liquidity is unified across the ecosystem.

 Hyperbridging will consist of 7 steps.

 1. A Hyperchain initiates the cross-hyperchain transaction.
 2. The sending Hyperchain settles its proof onto L1.
 3. As the proof is settled, it updates the Transaction Root.
 This Root is a commitment to all the Hyperbridge transactions happening inside the ecosystem.